-This chapter contains important information, tips, suggestions and warnings that you should read and consider for both your own safety and for your passengers' safety.
+This chapter contains important information, tips, suggestions and warnings that you should read and consider for both your own safety and for your passengers safety.

-- This manual contains important information about the operation of the vehicle, both for the driver and the passengers.
-The other sections of the owner's manual also contain further information that you should be aware of for your own safety and for the safety of your passengers. - Make sure that owner's manual is kept in the vehicle at all times.
+• This manual contains important information concerning the driver's and passengers' handling of the vehicle.
+The other booklets in the on board manual also contain further information that you should be aware of for your own safety and for the safety of your passengers.

+• Ensure that the onboard documentation is kept in the vehicle at all times.
 This is especially important when lending or selling the vehicle to another person.